rehierl/metalsmith-menu/readme.md

   //- how deep into the tree a node is located
   //- root.level = 0, node.level = node.parent.level + 1
   //- this value is identical to keyArray.length
+  //  and thus is only added as a matter of convenience
   level: 0
 }
 ```